callstats-io/webrtc-demoapp/README.md

 APPSECRET='change_here_to your_callstats_app_secret' \
 EXTENSION_URL='https://change_here_to_your_chrome_extension_download_link' \
 CSJSURL='https://api.callstats.io/static/callstats.min.js' \
+ADDONID= 'change here to your chrome extension id' \
 npm run dev
 ```
 Try the app locally by opening http://localhost:4040/ or https://localhost:4040/, depending on if SSL is enabled or not (there is NO redirect!)